-The DSS Social Worker must complete and sign the paper version of DCDEE-0456.
+The DSS Social Worker must complete and sign the paper version of (DCDEE-0456).
 A signature on the Intake Application created in NC FAST will not be necessary for these cases.
 Children in foster care are the case head in their own case and the staff designated by DSS will sign the voucher.
 With sibling groups, the youngest child will be case head.
 When entering NC FAST, enter the youngest child first.
 If the family is divided, each child will be his own case head.

 The Guided Interview includes questions about the referral, and the answers are mapped (transferred) to create Program Referral evidence on the application.
 The worker must start the application from the child's Person page as the child is the case head on an SCCA application.
 If there are multiple foster children in a household, enter the youngest child first.
 Foster care applications are child-only except in the case of sibling groups.
-Per DCDEE policy:

-a.
-If there is a sibling group placed in the same foster care home, the case head on that application is the youngest foster child, and that child's address should be the address of the DSS.
+- i.
+If there is a sibling group placed in the same foster care home, the case head on that application is the youngest foster child, and that child's address should be the address of the DSS. - ii.

-- b.
 If there is a sibling group placed in the same foster care home, and one of the children is placed with a new foster parent outside of the sibling group, that child should be the case head on their own case.
-The worker will maintain their cases individually even if they later rejoin the sibling group. - c.
+The worker will maintain their iii.
 If the LPA is paying for childcare to support children in foster care, and the foster care case closes, the county will need to close the child only SCCA case.
 The parent/responsible adult (RA) will need to apply in his/her name and the county can mail the application even if the parent/RA lives in another county.
 The county will then process the application.
-When the signed voucher is received and all paperwork is completed, the county can transfer the activated case in NC FAST to the county where the parent/RA resides. - i.
-Foster Care Referrals & Evidence
+When the signed voucher is received and all paperwork is completed, the county can transfer the activated case in NC FAST to the county where the parent/RA resides.